EatingSu/chess_game/README.md

 # chess_game
-this is a chess game between AI and human
+This is a chess game between AI and human.
+It is not very smart, but it improve a bit after the combination of two strategies.